andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 # Using indexing to change values
 Using indexing you can change the value of an item, or multiple items, in a vector.
 This is very useful if you spot a data error and want to fix it in the code.
 We will using similar principles in later sessions.

+Run the code below to see the example:

 ```r
 someNumbers <- c(4, 26, 11, 15, 18, 9, 3, 1)
 # Change one item